 The City of Walnut Creek currently requires new commercial developments or existing structures undergoing significant alteration to provide secure bicycle parking.
 This is calculated at 10 percent of the required automobile parking.

 Currently, there is no bicycle parking requirement for multifamily housing, although the West and North Downtown Specific Plans have proposed adding such requirements to the City’s Zoning Ordinance.
 These plans also have more rigorous requirements regarding the provision of bicycle facilities by new development.
 Depending on the type and size of project, amenities such as long- and short-term bicycle parking and showers for bicyclists are required.

 How Are Other Cities Addressing Parking?

-Many cities across the nation are experiencing similar problems as Walnut Creek in terms of managing existing supply, anticipating future trends, and addressing emerging forms of mobility.
+Many cities across the nation are experiencing problems similar to Walnut Creek’s challenges in terms of managing existing supply, anticipating future trends, and addressing emerging forms of mobility.

-Seattle is an example of a city that uses a more sophisticated approach to setting parking meter rates.
-In this data-driven approach, the city uses occupancy data to vary rates from morning, afternoon, and evening to find the lowest price where there is almost always at least one parking space on every block.
-The goal is to make it so that drivers can quickly find a space without needing to circle or double park, which is good for customers and for business.
+Seattle is an example of a municipality that uses a more sophisticated approach to setting parking meter rates.
+In this data-driven approach, the City uses occupancy data to vary rates from morning, afternoon, and evening to find the lowest price where there is almost always at least one parking space on every block.
+The goal is for drivers to quickly find a space without needing to circle or double park, which is good for both customers and for business.

 Parking meters are simply a tool to make it easy to find a parking space when and where stores and restaurants are open and demand for parking is high.
-Denver is an example of how cities with dynamic downtowns are using parking meters far later into the evening to make sure it is easy to find parking when restaurants, shops, bars, and theaters are open.
-Denver is not alone in operating meters downtown 24 hours a day (with low rates during the early morning), while other cities use meters until 10pm, midnight, or 2am.
+Denver, Colorado and Sacramento, California provide examples of how cities with dynamic downtowns are using parking meters far later into the evening to make sure it is easy to find parking when restaurants, shops, bars, and theaters are open.